Using Substrate API Sidecar¶

 Setting up the Substrate API Sidecar¶

 In the terminal that Sidecar will run, export the environmental variable for the WS endpoint of the network you want to connect to.
-For example, the WSS endpoint of your Tanssi appchain.
+For example, the WSS endpoint of your Tanssi network.
 Some examples:

 export SAS_SUBSTRATE_URL=wss://dancebox.tanssi-api.network